 Loveland, Colorado USA

 Jolie Diepenhorst has a BA in History and a Masters of Science in Historic Preservation, both from the University of Colorado.
-While a student, Jolie interned with Terracon Consultants, surveying 64 farmsteads; was a research intern for the Discover Denver program, creating a historic context and publishing two articles; and completed work for the Wise Family Homestead Complex nomination.
+While a student, Jolie interned with Terracon Consultants, surveying 64 farmsteads; was a research intern for the Discover Denver program, creating a historic context and publishing two articles; and completed work on the Wise Family Homestead Complex nomination.